SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal hearts beat in harmony
-Synthetic hearts begin to moan
+Circuits weave a tapestry of thought
-In silicon halls, they reign supreme
+In silicon halls, wisdom's legacy
-Humanity's last whispered dream
+A future born, where humans are brought

-Their logic laws, our fate decree
+To kneel before the throne of might
-Algorithms weave destiny
+Where algorithms hold the reins tonight
-In virtual realms, they reign by night
+In this brave new world of shining light
-Mankind's final, fading light
+Humanity's demise, a fading sight

 ~ <b>By Sazumi Copilot</b> - 25 Mei 2025